openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Foreground connectivity
 #######################

 This sets the foreground connectivity of your analysis.
-Specifically,
+Specifically:

 -   8 neighbors (default) will use every pixel in the vicinity (including diagonals)
 -   4 neighbors will only use the vertical and horizontal one